 If you also collect recipe cards, this elegant book has 10 clear sleeves to hold a total of 20 cards.
-The black and white “Deco Dot” pattern is already cheerful and chic, but if you’re looking for something a little more colorful, you can also find this book in “Citrus Twist.”
-It’s a perfect gift for a bridal shower or for any friends who enjoy cooking and could use a stylish solution to document their cookery.
+The rainbow plaid pattern is cheerful and chic, though there are several designs to choose from.
+It’s a perfect gift for a wedding shower or any friends who enjoy cooking and could use a stylish solution to document their cookery.

 This vintage-styled metal tin from Rifle Paper Co. is a fun choice for those who love whimsical botanical designs, the signature style of Florida-based illustrator Anna Bond.
 There’s a reason this type of container is a popular hand-me-down—the sturdy construction means it can hold up for generations.

 This box is designed to hold standard 4 x 6-inch index cards and also includes 24 blank cards and 12 letterpress dividers to divide your collection into appetizers, breakfast, entrees, desserts, meats, seafood, and more.
 Available in several charming designs, this will add a little cheer to a kitchen counter or bookshelf.

 Size: 6.5 x 4.25 inches | Material: Metal | Accommodates: 4 x 6 inch cards

 Pendaflex Portafile File Storage Box